stu-bell/singalong/README.md

 - when resizing drag area, scale font size so it's proportional to the width of the container
 - if font too big, do not show scroll bar, text will just have to overflow.
 - Add media control, tie to next and previous control
-- don't show text on screen until next timestamp is only a few seconds away (so no text shown during instrumentals).
-Blank lines already move highlight off the current line.
-Multiple consecutive timestamps with blank lines display the next line, but also control when preview lines come on screen.
-  - This is confusing - preview lines should be shown all together, or none at all?
-Test by playing with timestamps with no lyrics in an lrc file.
-5x lines with no text but the same timestamp can give you the desired result.
-How does the user choose how far in advance preview lines should be shown if there's a long instrumental gap, if you bake this functionality in?
-Could build it so that user press next line to display the preview lines, if none are visible?
-  - to achieve this you'd need to calculate the time to the next line to add to the preview, and if greater than a threshold, set a timeout for when it should be added to preview
-  - if user presses next and no preview lines are visible, cancel the timeout and display the preview line

 ## bugs
 - .txt files not rendering? do they require audio?